 For years now, the Portuguese Golden visa has been one of the best opportunities for third-country nationals to gain access to the EU’s Schengen zone with residency in Portugal.
 If you are already looking at qualifying real estate, chances are you have done your homework on the Golden Visa program already.

-- Rules for Golden Visa qualifying investments from 2022
+- Rules for Golden Visa qualifying investments, 2022 and onwards

 - What about commercial real estate?